What is an Air Operator Certificate?

 - approve manuals, Operations Manager, Chief Pilot and Person Responsible for Maintenance;

-- issue the Air Operator Certificate, faxing and mailing copies to the Company; and,
+- issue the Air Operator Certificate.

 Why GS Aviation Consulting?